Ruth Donnelly: Career

 Although Donnelly made her first film appearance in 1914, her Hollywood career began in 1931 and lasted until 1957.
 In her films, she often played the wife of Guy Kibbee (Footlight Parade, Wonder Bar, Merry Wives of Reno, Mr. Smith Goes to Washington).
 Among her roles was the part of Sister Michael in The Bells of St. Mary's, starring Bing Crosby and Ingrid Bergman.
 Years after her final film role, she returned to the stage as an understudy to Patsy Kelly in the Broadway revival of No No Nanette, and later she appeared in the touring production with Don Ameche and Evelyn Keyes.

 Personal life and death

 Donnelly was married to AC Spark Plug executive Basil Winter de Guichard from 1932 until his death in 1958.
-She was a devout Catholic.

 Donnelly died at Roosevelt Hospital in New York City at age 86.